MELISSA BLOCK, HOST:

 CORNISH: Tamara, you also have Senate Democrats trying to put the pressure on the House.
 Here's the number three Democrat, Senator Chuck Schumer from New York, making this point about Speaker Boehner.

 SENATOR CHUCK SCHUMER: We are asking the Republicans to open the government, and all eyes are on Speaker Boehner.
-The whole country knows that he is the one person who has the ability to re-open the government.
+The whole country knows that he is the one person who has the ability to reopen the government.

 CORNISH: Tamara, you've said that if he decided to bring a simple funding bill to the floor, it would pass and pass easily, but is he feeling any more pressure to do that?

-KEITH: By some counts there are as many as 17 moderate Republicans who've now said publically that they would pass the Senate's clean government spending bill, but that's not enough really to put that much pressure on the Speaker.
+KEITH: By some counts there are as many as 17 moderate Republicans who've now said publicly that they would pass the Senate's clean government spending bill, but that's not enough really to put that much pressure on the speaker.
 Meanwhile, he's hearing from those 30 hardliners or purists who say absolutely not.
 If you were to pass the Senate's clean spending bill, you would fund the president's healthcare law.